The novel: MIST. A gentle story, a heartwarming story. A story for all to enjoy.

 LEGEND's quality and printing is the same as MIST; that saved considerable time by eleiminating 'back and forth' mailings between the publisher and the author.
 The author was able to avoid literary traps in LEGEND that previously created editing problems with MIST.

-Anticipated release date should be early in 2015 providing 'God willing and the Creek don't rise'.
+Anticipated release date should be May 1 as stated earlier, providing 'God willing and the Creek don't rise'.
 For the explanation and implication of that phrase, check page number 46 in the book THE CASTLE ROCK LEGEND.

 If you do not possess LEGEND and you want to know the explanation of that term, I guess you will have to borrow or buy the book.
 At last resort, you could come visit me at either Lubbock's Hastings stores and I will help you find the phase.